TheCyberium/Riskmaster/README.md

-We've created this to help companies with their NIST assessments.
+This is a free tool to help organisations and companies with their NIST assessments.
+Questions are based on NIST Special Publication 800-53A.
+It helps to go through the process of analysing total risk posture.

-Averages the results in a star shaped risk profile.

 It's a very simple but powerful tool and concept.

-It helps to go through the process of analysing total risk posture.
+There are two types of roles: Admin or Expert.
+Admin creates users and experts answer questions.
+Averages answers to ratings 1-5 is rendered in a star shaped risk profile.

 Environment variables:

+pip install Flask
 export FLASK_APP=riskmaster.py

-Create new users as admin or expert.

-Experts answer the questions.
-Admin manages the process.

-Helps with Virtualenv.

-python3 -m venv venv

-. venv/bin/activate

-pip install Flask